-Cream heavy cakes are notoriously difficult to transport and store, being particularly susceptible to melting in the heat or sliding when turning corners, and definitely not easy to carry long distances.
+Cream heavy cakes are notoriously difficult to transport and store, being particularly susceptible to melting in the heat or sliding when turning corners.
+And they definitely are not easy to carry long distances.

-This is a simple cake that can be assembled on-site so it is perfect for the birthday, anniversary, or other celebration.
-It includes making the cream on-site as it packs much smaller and easier to chill, but it too, like the cakes, can be made at home.
+This is a simple cake that can be assembled on-site so it is perfect for a birthday, anniversary, or other celebration.
+It includes making the cream on-site as it packs much smaller and is easier to chill.
+But it too, like the cakes, can be made at home.

 Assembling the Cake

-Pipe the cream around in small florets around the edge of the cake.
-Place a fresh raspberry in each cream florets.
+- Pipe the cream around in small florets around the edge of the cake.
+Place a fresh raspberry in each cream floret.
 The cake is ready to serve.